8 Reasons Why Babies Cry

 It’s important to do practice self-care.
 Make time for yourself and get out for a while.
 Ask for help.
 You might be surprised at the number of people who would like to help you by holding your baby, doing chores, or cooking meals.
 And when help is not available put your baby in a safe place like a crib and take five minutes to yourself.

 Other helpful strategies when a baby is crying might include: breathing deeply counting to 10, changing the environment like going for a walk, practicing a mantra such as “I love my baby” or “This too will pass”, and reaching out to professional help with housework, sleep or your mental health.

 Colic- beyond crying for need

-Colic is a generic term that is over used.
-True colic is defined by the rule of 3: symptoms show after week 3 and is baby younger than 3 months, they cry for more than 3 hours in a row for more than 3 days a week, for at least 3 weeks usually around the same time of the day.
-The cry is inconsolable with a distended belly and baby will pump his/her legs while crying.
+Colic is a generic term that is overused.
+True colic is defined by the rule of 3: symptoms show after week 3 and are baby younger than 3 months, they cry for more than 3 hours in a row for more than 3 days a week, for at least 3 weeks usually around the same time of the day.
+The cry is inconsolable with a distended belly and the baby will pump his/her legs while crying.
 Colic is usually due to reflux or an immature GI.
-Talk to your provider and try natural methods to help them such as like massage, probiotics, heat and tummy time before moving to medications.
+Talk to your provider and try natural methods to help them such as massage, probiotics, heat, and tummy time before moving to medications.

 This material is the intellectual property of Ursula Sabia Sukinik/Birth You Desire.
-Do not reproduce or distribute without written permission from owner. © Birth You Desire 2013.
+Do not reproduce or distribute without written permission from the owner. © Birth You Desire in 2013.
 All rights reserved.